se-edu/guides/tutorials/javaFxPart3.md

 <pic src="images/javafx/EchoNotScrolling.png" width="450" />
 <p/>

 At first glance everything appears to work perfectly.
 Keep entering more text entries (or longer text entries) until the visible area fills up.
-You'll notice that when the chat entries fill up beyond scroll pane's display area, it does not scroll down automatically to show the latest entry, as expected.
+You'll notice that when the chat entries fill up beyond `ScrollPane`'s display area, it does not scroll down automatically to show the latest entry, as expected.
 We can remedy this by attaching a handler on the `VBox` to react to its own size changing and scrolling the `ScrollPane` down.

 Update the `Main#start` method as shown below: